 If you're traveling to developing countries outside of the U.S. and Canada, you may want a water treatment system that treats viruses, as this one doesn't.
 This filter was closely followed in scoring by the MSR AutoFlow Gravity Filter, which has the same filter unit and has shed a few ounces this year, but no extra capacity.
 The Katadyn Gravity Camp is hot on their heels as a contender for the best and is the fastest of the gravity filters.

 Best Bang for the Buck

 The Sawyer Mini knocks it out of the park regarding price to weight and performance ratio.
 When it comes to performance-to-price ratio, our Best Buy Award winner is leagues ahead.
 Ringing in at $25, good for 100,000 gallons of use, and it is one of the lightest and smallest treatment methods in this review.
 It's total trail weight of 2.4 ounces if you carry the straw attachment and a 16 oz soft bottle, or just 1.4 ounces for the filter, this filter is light.
 We like the Mini over the LifeStraw, which is just a straw.
 More versatile, the Mini can be used as a straw to drink from a source, it can be screwed onto a small-mouthed bottle to drink from, or it can be attached inline to a hydration bladder hose.

 Needs regular backflushing or gets hard to use

-Read full review: Sawyer Mini
+Read review: Sawyer Mini

 Top Pick for Ultralight